atomjump/loop-server/README.md

 1. /server directory.
 Replace atomjump with your own domain.

-2. /config/config.json.
+2. /config/configORIGINAL.json.
+Copy to config/config.json.
 Replace the options with your own accounts and paths.

 3. Create a temporary image upload directory at /images/im